 LoTW: My LoTW is finally active.
 All logs for KJ4I are up to date and I will try to upload them at least once per week but hopefully more often than that as time permits.
 Currently my uploaded logs for K4EKG only go back to 11/13/2010.
 As I get time I am planning to convert and upload all non electronic logs going back to 1999 when I first obtained that call.
 It's just going to take some time since those logs are still on paper.
 In the meantime see the note below.

 I do not use E'qsl or Qrz logbook.
-Sorry.
-For confirmation please QSL via Regular Mail & LoTw only.
-(LoTw Currently down)
+For confirmation please QSL direct via Regular Mail & or LoTW only.

 NOTE: If you need a qsl card with my old callsign (K4EKG) you are in luck as I still have plenty of them available.
 I will continue to mail those cards per request until I run out of stock.
 I will also confirm with LoTW once I get all the paper logs converted (which might take a while, a long while).